YinKangSheng/UG-ICM/README.md

 ## Updates

 #### 2024/12/10
-*Unified Coding for Both Human Perception and Generalized Machine Analytics with CLIP Supervision(UG-ICM)* is accepted at AAAI 2025!
+*Unified Coding for Both Human Perception and Generalized Machine Analytics with CLIP Supervision(UG-ICM)* is accepted at **AAAI 2025**!

 ## Abstract